papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    .. py:method:: getSquadId()

-      :return: The player's squad ID.
-Squads for each team are independently numbered beginning at 1 and increasing thereafter.
-Players not on a squad, including team commanders, are assigned to squad 0.
+      Squads for each team are independently numbered beginning at ``1`` and increasing thereafter.
+Players not on a squad, including team commanders, are assigned to squad ``0``.

+      :return: The player's squad ID

    .. py:method:: isSquadLeader()

-      :return: ``1`` if player is a squad leader.
+      :return: ``1`` if player is a squad leader

    .. py:method:: isCommander()

-      :return: ``1`` if player is currently the commander.
+      :return: ``1`` if player is currently the commander

    .. py:method:: getName()